Dvs-Wang/Clear-Evipreserve/README.md

 <img src= "https://github.com/Vivid-Wang/Clear-Evipreserve/blob/master/Demo%20gif%20and%20pictures/Evidence%20Auditing.gif" width = "600" alt="Evidence Auditing" /><br>
 *Evidence Auditing*
 <br>
-By accessing the Bitcoin Testnet Address [*mrpxgT7v2xqUnDFy8Haz92LLgwpduEsz98*](https://live.blockcypher.com/btc-testnet/address/mrpxgT7v2xqUnDFy8Haz92LLgwpduEsz98/)<br>, you can see the various types of *evidence-proof txs* and *audit-proof txs* generated during some test of the software.
+By accessing the Bitcoin Testnet Address [*mrpxgT7v2xqUnDFy8Haz92LLgwpduEsz98*](https://live.blockcypher.com/btc-testnet/address/mrpxgT7v2xqUnDFy8Haz92LLgwpduEsz98/), you can see the various types of *evidence-proof txs* and *audit-proof txs* generated during some test of the software.<br>
 Special thanks for Mike Hearn and his tutorial on Youtube which inspires us a lot on the software implementation of the architecture.